ashish807/WebTechnology-Assignment1/README.md

 # WebTechnology-Assignments

-All the assignments are here in this repository except for Assignment 5.
-Access Assignment 5 from this [link](https://github.com/ashish807/WebTech-Assignment-5)
+I have hosted the Assignment 5, access through this [link](https://ashish807.github.io/Hosting-Assignment-5-WT/) All assignment are arranged according to assignment number except for assignment 1.